How do I apply for Financial Aid?

 Step 3: Continue the registration by completing information and answering questions.
 When you get to the Financial Aid Page, please (x) click that you would like to apply.
 Answer the questions and click continue.

 Step 4: Proceed to checkout and click submit.
-Upon applying, your application will be reviewed by The First Tee of South Puget Sound and a determination will be made.
+Upon applying, your application will be reviewed by First Tee — South Puget Sound and a determination will be made.

 Step 5: Upon determination, you will receive an email with directions to complete your registration.
 You will have 48 hours to complete your registration.
 Failure to complete your registration in 48 hours will result in your registration being cancelled.